Time: 18:00 - 19:45

 How will I be taught, and will there be any work outside the class?

 A balance will be struck between the informal and the formal, the debating rules once introduced facilitating and encouraging the fair and balanced free flow of interrelating speeches.
-There will be some preparation required.
+Some preparation will be required.

 As part of the course content, your tutor may record your image for initial and ongoing assessment purposes.
 You are entitled to decline to participate in the recording of your image.